Skip to main content

 7.1.
 Input Point for PayPal

-- Drag the "http in" node to the workspace.
+• Drag the "http in" node onto the workspace.

 This endpoint will be needed to update the payment status via PayPal.

-- Drag the "function" node to the workspace and connect it to the node from the previous step.
+• Drag the "function" node onto the workspace and connect it to the node from the previous step.

 This is needed to form the response.